VTA light rail: Rolling stock

 In 2002, VTA introduced a fleet of 100 new Kinki Sharyo low-floor LRVs.
 The Kinki Sharyo LRVs are equipped with a low floor over 70% of the passenger area at 14 in above top-of-rail (ATOR), with the remaining high-floor area 35 in ATOR; up to three LRVs may be coupled into a single train.
-The low-floor LRVs initially operated only on the Tasman West line (Downtown Mountain View to I-880/Milpitas), because their floor height only matched the 14 in platform height along that line.
+The low-floor LRVs initially operated only on the Tasman West line (Mountain View to Alder), because their floor height only matched the 14 in platform height along that line.
 After VTA reconstructed platforms along North First Street from the Japantown/Ayer stop northward (with wooden ramps provided for the lead car's front door elsewhere), VTA replaced the entire fleet in 2003 with low-floor LRVs.
 Currently, all stations provide level boarding at all doors.
 Trains are usually coupled in two LRV consists, which was reduced to one during the COVID-19 pandemic, but has since been restored to two cars.